-We were appointed by ordinary resolution at the Association's Annual General Meeting on 5 July 2018 to audit the financial statements for the year ended 30 September 2018 and subsequent financial periods.
-The period of total uninterrupted engagement is 5 years, covering the years ended 2018 to 2022.
+We were appointed by ordinary resolution at the Association's Annual General Meeting on 5 July 2018 to audit the financial statements for the year ending 30 September 2018 and subsequent financial periods.
+The period of total uninterrupted engagement is six years, covering the years ending 30 September 2018 to 30 September 2023.